SkylerClayne/TheFamousGuernica/README.md

 numbdisplayed: The number of items currently being displayed under the related subtitle.

-.picturecontent: brief discription of a news article with a picture.
+/.picturecontent: brief discription of a news article with a picture.
 --------------------------------------

 ######Font: